sanbox-irl/tween/README.md

 tween = "2.0.0"
 ```

-You can make a tweener, which drives a tween, like this:
+You can make a Tweener, like this:

 ```rust
 use tween::Tweener;